3 Artisanal Crafts of Sri Lanka

 Where to go: visit Ariyapala Mask Museum in Ambalangoda on the south coast.

 Beeralu or lace is one of the most intricate and delicate artisanal trades in Sri Lanka.
 Introduced to the island by the Portuguese during their reign in the 16th century, this cottage industry flourished under the rule of the Portuguese and the Dutch.
 Weaving beeralu is a rather long and arduous process.
-The design is first hand-drawn on a piece of graph paper which is then pinned on a pillow and the bobbins outline the shape of the design.
-The weavers then take a piece of string and weave it around each pin, knotting it as they go, and these knots are what ultimately gives beeralu its unique design.
+The design is first hand-drawn on a piece of graph paper which is then pinned on a pillow, with bobbins outlining the shape of the design.
+The weavers then take a piece of string and weave it around each pin, knotting it as they go, and these knots ultimately gives beeralu its unique design.

 Where to go: Sipnara Handicrafts Centre, Galle.